-To evaluate any biblical passage correctly, we must consider the context in both the text and the culture.
+To evaluate any biblical passage correctly, we must consider its context, both textually and culturally.
 This section of Deuteronomy contains a number of laws given by God to provide for justice and order in an already-existing society rife with both legal and illegal forms of injustice.
-This society was supposed to become a theocracy, and the nation through which God would preserve His Word and send the Savior.
+This society was supposed to become a theocracy, the nation through which God would preserve His Word and send the Savior.

 Many of these laws protected people from overzealous punishment or other abuses by those who were hard-hearted (so described by Jesus in Matthew 19:8).
 For instance, unwanted wives were protected from brutality, whole villages were protected from genocidal retaliation, and inheritance rights of females and disliked male heirs were guarded.
 Capital punishment was designated for certain crimes, but multiple witnesses were required for a conviction (Deuteronomy 17:6).

-In the instance described here, parents were empowered to bring a son who remained a “stubborn and rebellious,” gluttonous drunkard to the bar of justice, which consisted of the elders of his city at the gate.
-There, his case would be publicly tried, and if he was found guilty, he would be executed by stoning, the same method of execution used for other capital crimes.
+In the instance described here, parents were empowered to bring a son who remained a stubborn, rebellious, gluttonous drunkard to the bar of justice, which consisted of the elders of his city at the gate.
+There, his case would be publicly tried, and if he were found guilty, he would be executed by stoning, the same method of execution used for other capital crimes.

 The passage goes on to describe the public display of executed criminals by hanging the body on a tree, such as was done in many countries in our Western world for centuries.
-However, unlike the cases in European history, the Bible limits the visual deterrent until sundown, saying “he that is hanged is accursed of God” but burying him at the end of the day.
+However, unlike the cases in European history, the Bible limits the visual deterrent until sundown, saying that the person—whose sins had justly brought God’s curse upon him—should be buried at the end of the day (Deuteronomy 21:22–23).

 Let us take note of what abuses this particular passage actually protects people from.
-While providing a way to rid Israel, a theocracy from its inception, of the criminal excesses which would inevitably spread to others, the law actually protected individuals from injustice and did not prohibit mercy.
+While providing a way to rid Israel, a theocracy from its inception, of criminal excesses, the law actually protected individuals from injustice, even legalized injustice.
+Moreover, the laws laid out here did not prohibit mercy.

-Like many societies of the time, Israel had a patriarchal society.
+Like ancient Rome, Israel had a patriarchal society.
 In such societies, the word of the father in the family was law.
 Thanks to this law in Deuteronomy, a father who was displeased with his son—whether justly or unjustly—could not simply kill him himself.
+The patriarch’s power in Israel was thus limited.
 Previous verses had already made it impossible to disinherit an unfavored son (Deuteronomy 21:15–17), and now these verses essentially guaranteed due process of law to protect the rights of the accused son.
-The trial was to be held in the city of the accused, where the trustworthiness of the parents and the son’s own character were likely to be well-known.
+The trial was to be held in the city of the accused, where the trustworthiness of the parents and the son’s own character were likely to be well known.
 Since capital crimes required the testimony of two or three witnesses for a conviction, the word of the father would be insufficient.
 (According to Matthew 26:59–61, even the prosecutors at Jesus’ trial tried in vain to find trustworthy witnesses who would tell the same story!1) The parents’ own responsibility in the upbringing of this defendant could be called into question, as the verses specify the son must have proven himself unresponsive to chastening.2

 The parents in the Deuteronomy case could keep trying to chasten their prodigal.
-In fact, even though the Old Testament does contain examples of people who committed capital crimes and were executed—such as two citizens who deliberately violated two of the ten commandments shortly after they were given3, as well as various types of treasonous behavior4—we don’t have any biblically recorded examples of this sort of case being tried and executed.
-Given all the Bible’s examples of the law being enforced to its fullest extent, the absence of any recorded Old Testament examples of this case is telling.
+In fact, even though the Old Testament does contain examples of people who committed capital crimes and were executed—such as two citizens who deliberately violated two of the ten commandments shortly after they were given,3 as well as various types of treasonous behavior4—we don’t have any biblically recorded examples of this sort of case being tried and executed.
+Given all the Bible’s examples of other laws being enforced to the fullest extent, the absence of any recorded Old Testament examples of this case is telling.